UPDATED Review: September 2017

 - There were focused only on one song, not my entire album

 All I received was a template-style email every month or so that stated I was getting radio-play at certain stations, and that I was on whatever chart.
 I listened to some of these stations, randomly, but never heard my songs (perhaps I simply missed it).

-In my opinion, if I’m paying for a service, I need to see measurable results in regards to financial gain.
-Us solo and independent artists have it tough enough as it is.
-If radio-play isn’t resulting in sales or downloads, then it’s useless.
-And again, I had no way of measuring if radio-play was resulting in sales.
-In fact, the sales I made from iTunes, Spotify, Google Play and such were from my own Facebook advertising and there social media outlets.
+In my opinion, if I’m paying for a service, I need to see measurable results in regard to financial gain.
+Us independent artists and musicians have it tough enough as it is.

 I’m not a big fan of bashing people or businesses unless it’s a clear deliberate scam.
 I don’t think that’s the case here.
-I don’t think Akademia is a scam, per say.
+I don’t think Akademia is a scam, per se.
 I believe Akademia is really trying to give musicians a different edge.

 Keep it Metal,

-*my original post is below, when i first signed up…
+*My original post is below when I first signed up…

 I’d never heard of them, and it was only $20 for the submission, so I figured ‘why not?’
 That’s a small price for even the slightest possibility for album promotion.

 June 2016 Best Heavy Metal Album

 I’ve never won much of anything (other than a few prime moments with the slot machines at the Hard Rock Casino here in Tampa!).
-Of course I do expect great things to happen with my music, and it’s only over the past few years that I’ve gotten serious and fully committed to writing and releasing metal music.
+Of course, I do expect great things to happen with my music, and it’s only over the past few years that I’ve gotten serious and fully committed to writing and releasing metal music.